retani/braha/README.md

 # TODO / next stept

+- use hot glue to fix the servos
 - use `millis()` instead of `delay()` to enable continuous movements.
 Right now, the delay() stops the program so it cannot listen to requests while the servo is active. see https://randomnerdtutorials.com/interrupts-timers-esp8266-arduino-ide-nodemcu/
 - use OSC https://github.com/stahlnow/OSCLib-for-ESP8266